CrossPoint/CcapApiExample/README.md

 This application is build to show some basic options in the Cross Point Access Point API.
 The API is build on wamp.
 See  [http://www.wamp.ws](http://www.wamp.ws) for more information about the wamp protocol.

-The endpoint to which you can connect to the CCAP is: **ws://ccap-ip-address:9000/**
+The endpoint to which you can connect to the CCAP API is: **ws://ccap-ip-address:9000/**

-(This will be changed to ws://<ccap-ip>/api/ in the future).
+(This will be changed to ws://ccap-ip-address/api/ in the future).

 # What to expect